cdeborja/gotgoodgames/README.md

 - [ ] Comment on another user's shelves

 Longterm goals:
+- [ ] Have a newsfeed that display friend's recent activity
 - [ ] Connectivity with facebook
 - [ ] Users can either link their twitch accounts or upload gameplay videos
 - [ ] Community Trivia